 What if my lens gets stuck?

 Stay calm and don’t pull hard.
 Use gentle suction near the lens edge to remove it.
-If it doesn’t come off, contact our clinic right away.
+If it doesn’t come off, contact professionals right away.

 Can scleral lenses break easily?